Feelin/crates-inspector/README.md

 ```
 ### From source (all platforms)

-You need the Rust toolchain installed on your system to build `lstr`.
+You need the Rust toolchain installed on your system to build `crates-inspector`.

 1.  **Clone the repository:**
     ```bash